HaiMinhVu/haimvu-site/content/project/frogtutoring-project/index.md

 Why FrogTutoring?

-Android application which allows:
+FrogTutoring is a mobile application which allows students to seek for help based on their needs and tutors to earn some extra money on their free time.

-Students who want to look for tutors based on major, rating, experience Tutors who want to earn some extra money as they are tutoring on their free time.
+FrogTutoring was built using Android Studio with local database SQLite